bryaneze/bryaneze/README.md

 ### Hi there 👋

 - 👨‍💻 Intro:
+  - Command & Control Systems Engineer @ Maritime and Port Authority of Singapore (MPA)
   - NTU Computer Science graduate with a specialization in Artificial Intelligence
-  - Open to opportunities!

 - 🖥️ Interests:
   - Back-end development